SaidAbrach/Google_Search_Bar/README.md

  # Google Search Bar Project

 Introduction:

 Welcome to the Google Search Bar project!
-This project is a simple implementation of a search bar that interacts with the Google Search API to provide users with search results.
+This project is a simple implementation of a search bar

 Feel free to reach out if you have any questions or feedback.